 Please circulate this call for papers: The Children of the People: Writings by and about CUNY Students on Race and Social Justice from the Autoethnographies of Public Education and Racial (In)Justice research group from the Center for the Humanities at the Graduate Center, CUNY, who is seeking writing from CUNY students, alumni, faculty or staff.
 Click here or see below for more information and to submit.
-The deadline to submit is Friday, July 20th.
+The deadline has been extended to August 1st.

 In 1849, Horace Webster, the first president of the Free Academy said of the radical social experiment that would become City College, and later, the City University of New York (CUNY): “The experiment is to be tried, whether the children of the people, the children of the whole people, can be educated, and whether an institution of the highest grade, can be controlled by the popular will, not by the privileged few, but the privileged many.”
 Since its opening as the Free Academy in 1847, CUNY has served working-class and immigrant New Yorkers by providing an affordable liberal arts education; in turn, its graduates—Nobel laureates, political leaders, artists, intellectuals, and everyday New Yorkers—have contributed to the vibrancy of the city and the nation.